getodk/docs/glossary.rst

   question label
   question text

-    The main part body of a form question or widget.
-In a :term:`XLSForm`, the contents of the :th:`label`.
+    The main body of a form question or widget.
+In an :term:`XLSForm`, the contents of the :th:`label`.